ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-02-onboard-components/04-lesson-01-buttons.md

 ![makecode-buttons-21](assets/makecode-buttons-21.png)

-You need one more action for when for your remaining block.
+You need one more action for your remaining block.
 Click on the "Basic" drawer in the Toolbox again.

 ![makecode-buttons-22](assets/makecode-buttons-22.png)